-Since the Washington Principles on Nazi-Confiscated Art were agreed in 1998, the Staatsgemäldesammlungen has made restitution of 14 works.
-These works had originated from the collections of James von Bleichröder, Eduard Behrens, Josef Block, Curt Glaser, Elisabeth Glanville, Julius Kien, August Liebmann Mayer, Max Meirowsky and Ottmar Strauss.
-Seven of these restitutions, to the heirs of James von Bleichröder, Eduard Behrens, Julius Kien and August Liebmann Mayer, were initiated proactively by the Bayerische Staatsgemäldesammlungen.
+Since the Washington Principles on Nazi-Confiscated Art were agreed in 1998, the Staatsgemäldesammlungen has made restitutions of 23 artworks.
+These works had originated from the collections of James von Bleichröder, Eduard Behrens, Josef Block, Julius und Semaya Davidsohn, A. S. Drey, Ludwig und Selma Friedmann, Alfred Isay, Curt Glaser, Elisabeth Glanville, Julius Kien, August Liebmann Mayer, Max Meirowsky, Ernst Immanuel Müller, Max Stern, Ottmar Strauss, Sigmund Waldes.
+Another 2 works are pending for restitution since 2019/20.

 Proactive research and restitution claims:

 In 2017/18, two new provenance reports on works from the collections of Max Stern and Ludwig and Selma Friedmann were created.
-While the former requieres a restitution, the cause Friedmann was proactively researched and searched for the heirs.''
+While the former required a restitution, the cause Friedmann was proactively researched and the heirs were searched for.''

 In 2006, following a provenance report, the painting The Raising of Lazarus by a south-German master was placed on the internet database Lostart.de, suspected of having been confiscated by the Nazis.
 In 2016, discussions about the restitution of the painting took place with two firms of lawyers representing the heirs of James von Bleichröder.
-The restitution took place on 21 July and, thanks to an agreement with the owners’ representatives, the painting was re-acquired by the Bayerische Staatsgemäldesammlungen.
-Further information on the restitution can be found here.
+The restitution took place on 21 July 2016 and, thanks to an agreement with the owners’ representatives, the painting was re-acquired by the Bayerische Staatsgemäldesammlungen.
+FURTHER INFORMATION ON THE RESTITUTION CAN BE FOUND HERE.

 Reports of Findings